All medical students on entry to medical school, residents, fellows, and all physicians throughout their career are eligible for AΩA.

 Each school/Chapter must maintain the attributes of AΩA – academic achievement, research, education, leadership, humanism, professionalism, service – throughout the election process.
 Each school/Chapter must be transparent with this process and shall implement a mechanism for the selected elements and weighting to be made known, e.g., handouts, orientation, website, etc.

-Alpha Omega Alpha Honor Medical Society (AΩA) is committed to improving diversity based on evidence that inclusion of talented individuals from different backgrounds benefits patient care, population health, education, and scientific discovery.
+Alpha Omega Alpha Honor Medical Society (AΩA) is committed to improving diversity, equity, and inclusion based on evidence that inclusion of talented individuals from different backgrounds benefits patient care, population health, education, research, and scientific discovery.

 AΩA will continue to work to overcome bias – implicit/unconscious bias – as well as discrimination at all levels throughout the organization.